 Aboard a 124-foot barge with a lifting crane and 34-foot steel beams, Henry Smith and a work crew set out to retrieve the lighthouse in 1943.
 As they were preparing the lighthouse for the move, military personnel arrived in a motorboat and ordered them to leave the area before the planned bombing practice set to begin in a half hour.
 The movers, however, were not willing to leave the lighthouse, and the bombing had to be delayed while the structure was salvaged.

 In the early 1960s, Pat Riojas II was a truck driver for Bauer Dredging, and he and his family actually lived in the lighthouse, located just inside the Bauer fence line.

 In 1978, thirty-six years after purchasing the lighthouse, Bauer donated it to the Calhoun County Historical Commission for use as a museum and supplied a sizable trust fund for maintaining the structure.
-The lighthouse was transported across the Matagorda Causeway, and then restored the following year as an Eagle Scout service project.
+The lighthouse was transported across the Matagorda Causeway, and then restored the following year as Michael C. Crain’s Eagle Scout service project.
 In 1985, the lighthouse was placed atop its present piers, the encompassing porch was added, three flag poles were erected, and a Texas Historical Marker was unveiled at the site by Mr. and Mrs. Bauer, the generous donors of the lighthouse and the namesakes of the nearby community center.
-Today, the lighthouse sits alongside Highway 35, adjacent to Port Lavaca's Bauer Community Center.
+Today, the lighthouse sits alongside Highway 35, adjacent to Port Lavaca’s Bauer Community Center.